sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime/README.md

 This is due to conflicts caused by existing library files by earlier R version.
 All R packages you will install will be stored under library folder.
 If you have multiple R versions, the library settings need updating.
 For instance, you installed R 3.6 earlier and attempt to install a newer version, R 4.3, while keeping the older version.
 In such case, ensure to create a new folder indicating the newer version before proceeding with languageserver installation.
 The possible paths may be either `C:/Users/yourname/Documents/R/win-library` or `C:/Users/yourname/AppData/Local/R/win-library/`.
 In the correct path, check your R version folder (e.g. 4.3) exists.
 If not, create one, then install languageserver.
 Ensure that installation is successful.

 ### Rterm would not launch
+Ensure that you have correctly specified paths in Terminus for Radian.
+Check the settings for the above packages.

 **A quick fix** would be to launch Terminus using an alternative Terminal such as Command Prompt (`In Command Palette, choose Terminus: List Shells > Command Prompt > Open in Tab`) Then, go to an R script and type R. By pressing `Ctrl+Enter`, you can launch Rterm yourself to run R code.
 The syntax in Rterm is not highlighted, though.